 The future generation of batteries

 Advanced next-gen batteries can charge, recharge, and discharge quickly.
 New varieties of advanced batteries (in R&D) last with a high capacity for 20+ years; and can charge in minutes.
 The most common type of high capacity, widely used, advanced batteries being developed today are lithium-ion batteries made in combination with other metals or other elements; creating a new battery technology, like li-ion cobalt oxide.

-A few other examples of advanced li-ion next-gen battery technologies currently on the market (but less widely commercially available than li-ion cobalt varieties, or even lithium-iron-phosphate batteries, which are currently a popular battery solution for some stationary battery applications) include: li-ion cobalt oxide, lithium iron phosphate, li-ion silicon, li-ion manganese oxide, li-ion sulphur, and li-ion solid state.
+A few other examples of advanced li-ion next-gen battery technologies currently on the market (but less widely commercially available than li-ion cobalt varieties, or even lithium-iron-phosphate batteries, which are currently a popular battery solution for some stationary battery applications) include: li-ion cobalt oxide, lithium iron phosphate, li-ion silicon, li-ion manganese oxide, li-ion sulfur, and li-ion solid state.
 (Here is a YouTube video on li-iron phosphate batteries).

-Lithium-vanadium phosphate batteries are a next-generation battery solution which shows promise, as they can extend the range of electric vehicles (EVs), for example.
+Lithium-vanadium phosphate batteries are a next-generation battery solution that shows promise, as they can extend the range of electric vehicles (EVs), for example.
 These batteries potentially have greater power than batteries found in the latest electric vehicles (such as lithium-manganese oxide), but also greater safety than the batteries found in smartphones and laptops.

 Flow batteries, such as vanadium flow and zinc-iron redox flow, have a longer battery life than conventional, or even li-ion batteries.
 Flow batteries have a battery life of over 20 years, quickly charge and discharge, and easily scale up from under 1 MW to over 10 MW.